 The silliness of both the AP’s style choice and the ensuing criticism of that choice becomes apparent when unfamiliar but equivalent terms are substituted:

-Odd as it may strike Americans accustomed to seeing the world in racial categories, discussion of “whites” and “blacks” requires nearly as much imagination and distance from reality as discussion of “elves” and “hobbits.”
+Odd as it may strike Americans accustomed to thinking in racial categories, discussion of “whites” and “blacks” requires nearly as much imagination and distance from reality as discussion of “elves” and “hobbits.”
 To be sure, some folks identify themselves as “black” or “white”; but recall that legions of Comic-Con attendees choose to identify themselves as elves and hobbits, too.

 Such naked idiocy cannot endure forever.
 Progressive racial theorists have developed into parodies of themselves.
 Even the man on the street grasps that something doesn’t add up.
 He senses that–like debates about the various inhabitants of Middle Earth–racial mythology amounts to fruitless and exhausting word games.

 A loss of faith in racial sorting signals catastrophe for progressive leaders and organizations who depend on manufactured racial conflict to amass attention, power, and money.
-They know their house of cards is collapsing–that’s why their efforts at stoking racial animus have grown so violent, desperate, and unhinged of late.
 As Rolling Stone writer Matt Taibbi observes:

 The people who run this country have run out of workable myths with which to distract the public, and in a moment of extreme crisis have chosen to stoke civil war and defame the rest of us – black and white – rather than admit to a generation of corruption, betrayal, and mismanagement.